Guidance

 ECJU is in the process of introducing a new digital system for export licensing, known as LITE, which will replace its legacy system, SPIRE.
 LITE aims to streamline the application process for exporters using improved service design and modern technology to support robust licence decision-making.

 As LITE functionality is being released incrementally, the ability to publish data from LITE accurately and effectively is still in development.
-LITE is currently in a Private Beta phase, with exporters trialling the new service on an invite-only basis, gradually increasing these numbers over time – see Table: Number of LITE licence application outcomes by reporting period for a breakdown of all LITE licence application outcomes included within the strategic export control official statistics from the 2021 Q3 publication onwards.
+LITE is currently in a Private Beta phase, with exporters trialling it on an invite-only basis, gradually increasing these numbers over time – see Table: Number of LITE licence application outcomes by reporting period for a breakdown of all LITE licence application outcomes included within the strategic export control official statistics from the 2021 Q3 publication onwards.

 This has enabled ECJU to manually extract the necessary data from LITE for each case individually, validate and quality assure this, and then manually input this into SPIRE to allow this to be blended with SPIRE data to create an overall view of export licensing decisions within the strategic export control official statistics as well as the Strategic Export Controls: Reports and Statistics website.
 However, as we progress the development of this new system, with more exporters invited to use LITE, the number of licensing decisions involved means this manual intervention is becoming unsustainable.
 Case numbers on LITE will continue to increase as more exporters are brought on board and it becomes the dominant system for export licence applications.